mahirlabibdihan/Modern-iGraphics/README.md

 */
 void iKeyboard(unsigned char key)
 {
-    if(key == 'q')
+    switch (key)
     {
+    case 'q':
-        //do something with 'q'
+        // do something with 'q'
+        break;
+    // place your codes for other keys here
+    default:
+        break;
     }
-    //place your codes for other keys here
 }

 /*